ExeClim/Isca/docs/source/modules/two_stream_gray_rad.rst

 Authors
 ----------
-This documentation was written by Neil Lewis, peer reviewed by X, and quality controlled by X.
+This documentation was written by Neil Lewis, peer reviewed by Ruth Geen, and quality controlled by Matthew Henry.